django-fiber/django-fiber/README.md

 ## Installation

-We're assuming you are using Django 1.4, 1.5 or 1.6.
+We're assuming you are using Django 1.4-1.7.

     $ pip install django-fiber